Steve6546/Wallpapers/docs/modules/usage/llms/llms.md

 - `LLM_DISABLE_VISION`
 - `LLM_CACHING_PROMPT`

-We have a few guides for running OpenHands with specific model providers:
+We have a few guides for running AZM AI with specific model providers:

 - [Azure](llms/azure-llms)
 - [Google](llms/google-llms)